AEXDistributions/Morph/README.md

 ## Features

 ### Multi-Language Support
-Native support for Python, C++, and C. Use it directly in scripts, embed it in applications, or integrate it into your UI frameworks.
+Native support for Python, C, and C++.
+Use it directly in scripts, embed it in applications, or integrate it into your UI frameworks.

 ### Extensible Architecture
 Built to support a comprehensive library of composable image filters.
 Chain and combine filters to create sophisticated processing pipelines.